hokazonooha/hokazonooha/README.md

 ^ me btw

-read patreon for pony town byi, strawpage still wip <3
+read patreon for pony town byi primeiro strawpage é pra brasileiros, the second is in english!!